-The Sierra Designs Tensegrity 1 FL (feather lite) is a lightweight trekking pole tent that provides the benefits of ultralight tarp camping with the comfort of a screened-in and rain-proof tent.
-A single walled shelter without a separate rain fly, (you can pitch it in the rain without getting the interior wet) the Tensegrity 1 FL provides ample headroom and interior volume for one person, including a large vestibule area to store gear.
+The Sierra Designs Tensegrity 1 FL (feather-lite) is a lightweight trekking pole tent that provides the benefits of ultralight tarp camping with the comfort of a screened-in and rain-proof tent.
+A single wall shelter without a separate rainfly, (you can pitch it in the rain without getting the interior wet) the Tensegrity 1 FL provides ample headroom and interior volume for one person, including a large vestibule area to store gear.
 Weighing just 33 ounces (minus stakes), the Tensegrity 1 FL provides a good middle ground for backpackers who want the benefits of a tarp style shelter without having to learn how to pitch a tarp or tie a bunch of knots.

 Despite having a relatively low profile, the interior volume of the Tensegrity 1 is quite large, providing lots of room for you to spread out inside without feeling claustrophobic.
 Shaped like a wedge, if has three mesh walls along the sides and head end of the tent.
 The tent roof is a sloped ceiling that drapes over the living compartment, while the foot end of the interior is suspended by a collapsible tent pole that runs through an exterior sleeve in the tent ceiling.
 The foot end also has a mesh window, which is covered with an exterior awning to prevent rain and splash-back from entering.